libgit2/libgit2/plan.md

 Without it, a retry after a cancelled or failed download would resume in the middle of the pack.
 This makes `download_pack` idempotent for the cost of one `lseek`.

+The fixed bundle signature line has an exact length bound, while subsequent valid header lines remain unbounded.
+This prevents content-based probing from buffering an arbitrarily large first line from a non-bundle file without imposing a format limit on reference names.

+Path probing retains existing transport-selection behavior when its initial stat cannot classify a path.
+Once a path is known to be an existing regular file, allocation, open, and read failures propagate as operating-system errors.

-### Behaviour change this plan did not anticipate
+### Behaviour change avoided after review

-Cloning a repository whose own `HEAD` is unborn now checks out the configured initial branch instead of leaving `HEAD` unborn, and `network::remote::defaultbranch::unborn_HEAD_with_branches` was updated to match.
+The planned generic no-`HEAD` fallback made cloning a repository whose own `HEAD` is unborn check out libgit2's configured initial branch instead of preserving the existing unborn result.
-An unborn reference has no object id and so cannot be advertised, which means clone cannot distinguish that case from a remote that records no `HEAD` at all.
+Clone cannot currently distinguish that case from a bundle that records no `HEAD`, because libgit2's transports do not carry an unborn `HEAD`'s symref target.
-Git distinguishes them because `upload-pack` sends an unborn `HEAD`'s symref target as a capability, which none of libgit2's transports carry.
-The change is recorded in `docs/changelog.md`, in a comment at the fallback in `src/libgit2/clone.c`, on the updated test, and in the pull request description; the fix is a follow-up below.
+Rather than trade one behavior for another or make generic clone policy bundle-aware, the fallback was removed.
+A bundle without `HEAD` therefore preserves existing libgit2 behavior: it fetches the advertised refs and objects, leaves the configured initial branch unborn, and performs no checkout.

 ### Coverage not achieved